dart-lang/build/docs/writing_an_aggregate_builder.md

   @override
   Map<String, List<String>> get buildExtensions {
     return const {
-      // Using r'...' is a "raw" string, so we don't interpret $lib as a field.
+      // Using r'...' is a "raw" string, so we don't interpret $lib$ as a field.
-      // An alternative is escaping manually, or '\$lib'. r'$lib$': const ['all_files.txt'],
+      // An alternative is escaping manually, or '\$lib\$'. r'$lib$': const ['all_files.txt'],
     };
   }